kickoffai/blog/_posts/2018-07-20-world-cup-2018-analysis.md

 As you can see, our model's performances during World Cup 2018's edition are actually better than the previous two editions.
-This suggests that there were more surprise in 2010 and 2014 than this year.
+This suggests that there were more surprises in 2010 and 2014 than this year.

 ## What’s next?